Two-lifetime model for the cuprates revisited: Bright spots in momentum maps

+Finally, in Fig.~\ref{fig:momentum_map_suppl}d we demonstrate that, on the contrary, bright spots are clearly present within the MRDP description of the underdoped samples studied in \cite{Shah25}, if a reasonable set of parameters is used.
+A fully quantitative prediction of momentum maps within MRDP would require determination of the MRDP parameters from Fermi-surface data for the same sample.
+Unfortunately, such combined data for the same sample are currently not available and we urge the experimentalists to undertake such an analysis.

-{\bf Joint density of states.} Additional support for the finite value of $\Gamma_s$ in the MRDP spectral functions comes from the study of the joint density of states (JDoS) $S({\bf q},\omega)$, which is a convolution of spectral functions at fixed $\omega$:
+Additional support for the finite value of $\Gamma_s$ in the MRDP spectral functions comes from the study of the joint density of states (JDoS) $S({\bf q},\omega)$, which is a convolution of the spectral functions at fixed $\omega$:

-The authors of Ref.~[S3] find that the experimental JDoS exhibits the same pattern as predicted by the so-called octet model [S4] and therefore can be understood as a proxy for the quasiparticle interference spectra in the cuprates.
-Figure~\ref{fig:jdos} shows that the momenta predicted by the octet model perfectly match the maxima of the theoretical JDoS, if we take a finite value of $\Gamma_s$.
-On the other hand, if we take $\Gamma_s=0$, the calculated JDoS is qualitatively different from experimental data.
+The authors of Ref.~\cite{Shah25} find that the experimental JDoS exhibits the same pattern as predicted by the so-called octet model \cite{McElroy03}, which was introduced to interpret the quasi-particle interference (QPI) observed by scanning tunneling spectroscopy of the cuprates.
+In Ref.~\cite{Shah25} it is therefore argued that JDoS can be understood as a proxy for the QPI spectra in the cuprates.
+We emphasize, however, that it is not our ambition to interpret the QPI spectra here, and the present work deals exclusively with ARPES experiments.